nathanielvarona/pritunl-client-github-action/README.md

 #### 4. Create a Secret and Paste the value from our clipboard.
 Such as Secrets Key `PRITUNL_PROFILE_FILE` from the [Examples](#examples).

-## Compatible VPN Modes and Common Issues
+## Runners and VPN Mode Compatibly and Common Issues

 Runner | OpenVPN | WireGuard
 ---------|----------|---------